Patanjali Yogpeeth: Ramdev's comments against modern medicine

 In May 2021, Ramdev sparked controversy when he spoke against modern medical science in the context of COVID-19 pandemic in India.
 The Indian Medical Association (IMA) objected to his comments.
 On 22 May, the IMA's Uttarakhand division sent a defamation notice of ₹1000 crore.
 On 27 May, Patanjali Yogpeeth confirmed that it had received the defamation notice from IMA demanding an apology from Ramdev over his remarks.
 In a statement, the institute quoting Balkrishna said it would give a befitting reply legally to IMA.
 The institute claimed that all of its activities are carried out with scientific and truthful temperament.
 It said it "cannot allow anyone to disparage, neglect and demean the great knowledge and science of rishis and scriptures".

+2023-24 Supreme Court Case

+Indian Medical Association (IMA) filed a lawsuit against Patanjali Yogapeeth claiming Patanjali was falsely advertising that their products and treatments cured diseases without proofs for the same.
+The Supreme Court of India took a strong stance against Patanjali Ayurved and its co-founders, Baba Ramdev and Acharya Balkrishna, for their ongoing issuance of misleading advertisements.
+These ads claimed that certain Patanjali products could cure diseases like diabetes and asthma.
+The court rejected their apologies, deeming them insufficient and mere "lip service", and noted a blatant disregard for prior judicial directives meant to curb such misleading practices.

+The court has explicitly banned Patanjali from advertising any products as treatments for specific diseases, reinforcing the prohibition under the Drugs and Magic Remedies (Objectionable Advertisements) Act, 1954.